 A spiritually awakened person starts to give without expecting in return.
-They master compassion – but don’t loose themselves in the world of other people’s pains and sufferings.
+They master compassion – but don’t lose themselves in the world of other people’s pains and sufferings.

 Thus, the boyfriend that broke your heart or the mother that abandoned you as a child – from their perspective they did no wrong.
 From their perspective, they did only what they believed they had to do.
 The customer that cursed you and the thief that stole your goods, again, they did what they believed to be right.
 If you were them, you likely would have chosen the same paths they chose.

-That’s not to say that in the human world there are not laws, rules, etiquette, and so forth that society should abide by – there certainly are, but any grudges we hold, any pain we choose to feel, it is our own doing to do so and it is inspired by the Ego.
+That’s not to say that there are no laws, rules, etiquette, and so forth that society should abide by.
+There certainly are, but any grudges we hold, any pain we choose to feel, it is our own doing to do so, and it is inspired by the Ego.

 From here the soul enters yet another state; the state of the seer.

 Seeking in and of itself does not bring fulfillment.
 Fulfillment comes when the seeker becomes the seer.
 We now understand.
 We now comprehend.
-We don’t just understand and comprehend, however, we live.
+We don’t just understand and comprehend.
+We live.
 We choose to live in the physical world from the perspective of the spirit/soul.

 We understand that we can travel between these states anytime we want.
 If today we want to be in Ego, we can.
 If tomorrow the Achiever, that is allowed.
 If a month from now we wish to be the Seeker, we can do that too.
 We can move from state to state, but we can never no longer see.
 We still understand what is happening, even if we choose to allow ourselves to be in a certain state.

-At this state we also understand that there is yet another higher reality.
+In this state, we also understand that there is yet another higher reality.
 A reality we can never, as humans, fully understand.
 A cosmic order and cosmic consciousness we belong to.

 Yet, at the same time, we live in a world where we have free will and still don’t fully control.
 We come to understand that just like good and evil, free will and destiny are the same energy.
 Despite this, we are okay with it, for we understand that it is all good and with purpose from the Divine’s perspective.